julelang/manual/src/memory/management/index.md

 Some data types of Jule also use references in the background.
 This is because they reference each other the space they allocate.
 This is why some types use background references to minimize the amount of allocations.
 Therefore, they have additional overhead such as the additional atomicity of references and the memory space allocated for reference counting.

-List of all types which is performs reference counting:
+List of all types which is performs internal reference counting:
-- Reference Type
+- Smart Pointers
 - Slice
 - Trait

-### Using References with Reference-Counted Types
+### Using Smart Pointers with Reference-Counted Types
 Data types that already perform reference counting can be used with references if supported.
 This does not pose any problem.
 References perform a reference counting in themselves, if the data they carry has a reference counting, it does not interfere with them.

 If the reference count of the migrated data has not reached zero, but the reference carrying it has now released its allocation, there is no problem.
 This is because the reference counting and allocation control of the data it carries take place independently.